openedx/edx-documentation/en_us/shared/glossary/glossary.rst

   see them, regardless of the release dates of the section and subsection that contain the units.

-  For more information, see :ref:`View Your Live Course`.
+  For more information, see `View Your Live Course`_.

 .. _M: